abel1502/bondrewd/docs/source/ideas.md

     Maybe instead of collectors I should introduce "argument acceptors": objects responsible for turning an AST expression into some sort of value.
     Can `unused` be implemented through this?
+ - **Macros**.
+I'm pretty certain I want to be able to influence ASTs with (procedural) macros.
+Token stream-based macros seem cool, but might cause issues with namespace encapsulation and stuff like that.
+Maybe it would be fine if macros had a way to specify a limit of what grammatical constructs they could generate.
+That way the compiler can be sure that the macro won't create new scopes, for instance.
+Alternatively, we could just limit all token-based macros to creating exclusively expressions.
+The only things it would prevent them from creating are `impl`s, namespaces, variable declarations (in the immediate scope) and assignments.
+Maybe we could even allow statements as well, as long as the result is balanced (i.e. can be parsed completely).
+Also not sure how I feel about macros defining new macros.
+Overall, still got things to think about here.
  - **...**

 ## Code samples